 The impact of fraud

 Fraud does not just have a potential financial impact, but it can cause damage to the reputation of an organisation responsible for effectively and efficiently managing funds.
-This is of particular importance for a public organisation responsible for the management of public funding in general and EU funding in particular.
+This is of particular importance for a public organisation responsible for the management of public funding in general and of EU funding in particular.

 The fraudsters you might come across